-Back pain can feel so impossible to get rid of that many people seek an upper cervical chiropractor near Escondido to break away from the discomfort.
+Back pain can feel so impossible to get rid of that many people seek a back pain chiropractor near Escondido to break away from the discomfort.
 Count yourself lucky if your back pain just comes and goes.
 Some people experience crippling, chronic pain, and over-the-counter painkillers don’t bring relief.

 Certainly, you are not alone in your struggle.
 About 80% of people around the world may experience back pain at some point in life.
 Many factors can increase your chance of developing back pain.
 Listed below are ten of the risk factors for back pain.

 Adults over the age of 30 are more prone to have sciatica than younger adults.
 Also, people between the ages of 30 to 60 years old are more likely to develop disc-related back problems, while people aged 60 and older have a higher chance of degenerative disorders such as osteoarthritis and spinal stenosis.